-From slow travel on New Brunswick's Fundy Trail Parkway to Indigenous projects which deepen our connection to the natural world, there are genuine reasons to journey across the Great White North in 2023.
-Tailor-made tour operator Frontier Canada has outlined five holidays to book, the list including an opportunity to combine The Yukon with neighbouring Alaska - the Canadian province and the U.S. state both marking historic anniversaries this year.
+From celebratory slow travel on New Brunswick's Fundy Trail Parkway to Indigenous projects that deepen our connection to the destination, there are genuine reasons to journey across the Great White North in 2023.
+Tailor-made tour operator Frontier Canada has outlined five holidays to book, with the list including the Yukon and neighbouring Alaska—the Canadian territory and the U.S. state both marking historic anniversaries this year.

 This August will mark 25 years since the first section of New Brunswick's Fundy Trail Parkway was completed, its 19-mile stretch of road hugging the province's southern coastline and the Bay of Fundy, and winding its way through over 6,300 acres of woodland.
 The Fundy Trail Parkway is one of the longest stretches of remaining coastal wilderness areas between Florida and Labrador, the hiking mecca now a major attraction in Atlantic Canada.